The Top Sustainability Reporting Standards in 2023

 Sustainability reporting example from Walmart.
 Source: Walmart

-Top 7 Sustainability Reporting Standards in 2022
+The Top 7 Sustainability Reporting Standards in 2024

-For organizations that are new to sustainability reporting - or looking to broaden their ESG metrics, disclosure, and target-setting - we recommend researching and considering the following seven sustainability reporting standards.
+For organizations that are new to sustainability reporting - or looking to broaden their ESG metrics, disclosure, and target-setting - we recommend researching, learning, and considering the following seven sustainability reporting standards.
 Each one is globally recognized, widely adopted, thoughtfully-designed, and appears likely to evolve in future versions in a direction consistent with universal reporting standards convergence and international regulatory changes.

 EU Corporate Sustainability Reporting Directive